lobau/lobau/README.md

 ### Hi there 👋

+I'm Laurent.
+You can find me on [Twitter](https://twitter.com/lobau) or learn more about me at [lobau.io](https://lobau.io/).

+I am currently the founder and CEO of [PopStage](https://popstage.com/), a service to design and host highly interactive workshops.

 <!--
 **lobau/lobau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.